 - Free Guide – Each Amsterdam Pass comes with a free guidebook that helps you get the most from your pass.
 It has each attraction’s hours, address, and phone number, as well as maps of the city.
 Like the pass, you can print a hard copy or use the guidebook digitally on your smartphone.

 The Van Gogh Museum is a huge draw, and any art lover will end up paying out of pocket to see it.
-It’s a shame it isn’t included on the Amsterdam Pass, and the exclusion is a big miss.
+It’s a shame it isn’t included on the Amsterdam Pass.
+The exclusion is a big miss.

 Likewise, the Anne Frank House is a must-see for history buffs and would round out the pass’ historical site selection.
-You get a 10% discount to the ARTIS Amsterdam Zoo, but it would be a welcomed family-friendly addition to the Amsterdam Pass official lineup.
+It would be a welcomed family-friendly addition to the Amsterdam Pass official lineup.

-First-time Visitors – If you’re visiting Amsterdam for the first time, you’ll benefit from having access to almost all the top attractions at a discounted price.
-Fast-track entry at select sites and not having to buy tickets in advance will make your experience more relaxed.
+First-time Visitors – If you’re visiting Amsterdam for the first time, you’ll benefit from having access to many of Amsterdam’s top attractions at a discounted price.
+Fast-track entry at select sights and not having to buy tickets in advance will make your experience more relaxed.

-People Who Don’t Care for Sightseeing – If museums, tours, and historic sites don’t interest you, you’ll get limited value from the Amsterdam Pass.
+People Who Don’t Care for Sightseeing – If museums, tours, and historic sites don’t interest you, you’ll get limited value from the Go City Amsterdam Pass.

-- Do Some Expensive Attractions – It’s likely impossible to visit all 50+ attractions, so even if you want to see everything, you’ll need to make some choices.
+- Do Some Expensive Attractions – It’s likely impossible to visit all 25+ attractions, so even if you want to see everything, you’ll need to make some choices.
 To save the most money, use the Amsterdam Pass for the attractions that carry the highest regular admission prices.
-After you pass expires, you can pay out of pocket for any cheaper attractions you couldn’t fit in.
-Also, remember the pass comes with some coupons and discounts, so take advantage of that!
+After your pass expires, you can pay out of pocket for any cheaper attractions you couldn’t fit in.

 - Buy the Pass on Sale – What’s better than saving money?
 Saving even more money!
 This pass goes on sale pretty often, so be sure to grab it then!